JasonMortonNZ/bs3-sublime-plugin/README.md

 Changes:
 ===========
-- omitted all of (bs3-?) ,except for (CDN ,Templates) "writing bs3- everytime i want to make a div was an agony"
+- omitted all of (bs3-?) ,except for (CDN ,Templates) "writing bs3- everytime i wanted to make a div was an agony"
-- Updated CDN references to Bootstrap v3.2
+- Updated CDN references to Bootstrap v3.2.
 - changes are written next to each corespondent section.
+- add a html scope for all the snippets so they only work in ".html" files ,some will still work in ".text"
 - included a fix for @BootStrap awkward "container-fluid + row" (padding,margin) problem ,just add this classes to your css

 <pre>